Platelet Rich Plasma (PRP)

 PRP has been shown, in animal studies, to improve the healing of isolated cartilage defects and slow cartilage destruction.
 PRP accomplishes this by adding growth factors and inhibiting the enzymes that break down cartilage.

-How are regenerative therapy injections given?
+How are platelet rich plasma injections given?

 A typical protocol is to administer 3 injections over 3 to 4 weeks.
 Sometimes, however, the provider may just recommend one injection.
 Patients typically report less pain, swelling and improved function that can last a year or longer.
 Some patients will need to come back for a booster injection at 6 to 9 months if they begin to experience a relapse.